 The clinical differential diagnosis of angiosarcoma may include recurrent breast carcinoma, radiation-related morphea, and malignant melanoma.
 Results of mammography and ultrasound are not diagnostic for angiosarcoma and are typically negative in early disease.
 Clinical suspicion is the key to making an early diagnosis.
 Diagnosis prior to surgery, either by core needle biopsy or fine needle aspiration, is difficult.
 Chen et al[17] reported that a false negative result of core needle biopsy can achieve 37%.
 In this situation, a full-thickness incisional or excisional biopsy is required to ensure adequate sampling of the lesion.

 Because the rarity and seeming harmless presentation, physicians and patients may frequently neglect initial symptoms and clinical findings with consequent diagnostic delay[18-20].
 Chikarmane et al[21] reported that over half of the patients with RIAS have skin thickenings with post-radiation and lumpectomy changes on mammogram and ultrasound.
 Only one-quarter of RIAS were observed to involve intraparenchymal regions, presenting as irregular masses.
-Due to post-radiation alterations such as skin thickening, identifying predominantly cutaneous lesions on mammography and ultrasound may pose particular challenges..
+Due to post-radiation alterations such as skin thickening, identifying predominantly cutaneous lesions on mammography and ultrasound may pose particular challenges.

 The important role of breast MRI plays in the diagnosis and determination of disease extent.
 Salminen et al[7] reported that the spectrum of RIAS imaging findings was broad, but the majority of patients (63%) had enhancing skin thickening or discrete plaque-like enhancing in the skin.
 In our case, the cutaneous lesion demonstrated rapid arterial enhancement and washout on the dynamic series.
 Associated diffuse skin thickenings were hyperintense on T2-weighted images and isointense on T1-weighted images.
 Sanders et al[22] hypothesized in his study that the T2 hyperintense skin thickening with persistent enhancement could be related to post-radiation inflammatory changes, and foci with rapid early arterial enhancement and washout could represent tumor foci.
 Our case has the same findings on the breast MRI.
 In the patient with RIAS, contrast-enhanced breast MRI study could have important diagnostic potential to evaluate the true extent of disease.